Eightdays1/guesswhere_doc/README.md

-# guesswhere_doc
+# GuessWhere Documentation Repository
-GuessWhere documentation repository

 This is the documentation repository for the GuessWhere project.
+It will be updated continuously.

+Our Code Repository is located here: https://github.com/Eightdays1/guesswhere